Clinical Studies Experience

-The adverse events, regardless of attribution, reported in at least 1% of pediatric patients aged 9 months to 17 years who received ALTABAX are presented in Table 2.
+The adverse events, regardless of attribution, reported in at least 1% of pediatric subjects aged 9 months to 17 years who received ALTABAX are presented in Table 2.

 Table 2: Adverse Events Reported by ≥ 1% in

-Pediatric Patients Aged 9 Months to 17 Years Treated With ALTABAX in Phase 3
+Pediatric Subjects Aged 9 Months to 17 Years Treated with ALTABAX in Phase 3

 N = 588

 Other Adverse Events

 In addition to reports in clinical trials, the following events have been identified during postmarketing use of ALTABAX.
 Because these events are reported voluntarily from a population of uncertain size, it is not possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Application site burning.